 Standard Barbell / Bench Press bar – Weighs 45 lbs.

-The standard barbell is the one that most of you will come in contact with for the majority of your workouts.
+The standard barbell, the one that looks like this, is the one that most of you will come in contact with for the majority of your workouts.
 This is the bar that you will find on the incline, decline, shoulder press machine, at most squat racks and is the bar most used for bench press.

 The standard barbell comes in at about 6.5 – 7 Feet long and weighs in at 45 pounds.
 The standard barbells usually have a weight capacity of around 650 pounds.